M-o-a-T/moat-kv/docs/source/command_line.rst

 TODO: Old versions of the code continue to run; MoaT-KV does not yet restart users.

-.. program:: moat.kv client code module
+.. program:: moat kv code module

 Manipulate modules stored in MoaT-KV.